 Allocate 30% to lifestyle spending

 This 30% allocation applies to anything that isn’t a basic necessity.
-The 30% allows you to both save monthly, and binge on the things you enjoy such as:
+The 30% allows you to save monthly and binge on the things you enjoy, such as:

 - Furniture and home décor